2021-IBM-Accelerate-SW-Track/lab-1/README.md

-# Lab 1: To-do list Application
+# Lab 1: To-do list application
 ## Requirements
 Create and style a to-do list application.
 This app needs to:
 + Take in to-do items